 - you're not sure it's chickenpox

-Tell the receptionist you think it's chickenpox before going in.
+Tell the receptionist you think it might be chickenpox before going in to a GP surgery.

 Urgent advice: Get advice from 111 now if:

-- you're pregnant and have not had chickenpox before and have been near someone with it
+- you're pregnant and have not had chickenpox before, or you're not sure, and you've been near someone with chickenpox

 - you have a weakened immune system and have been near someone with chickenpox